kassel university press

 - Detailed version of the format specifications (German only)

-kassel university press is a member of Arbeitsgemeinschaft Universitätsverlage (AG Universitätsverlage).
-The working group is an association of university presses, publishing services and platforms, which are connected to an academic institution and offer professional publishing services, in German speaking countries.
+kassel university press is a member of the Arbeitsgemeinschaft Universitätsverlage.
+The working group is an association of institutional publication service providers in German speaking countries, which support open science.
+All members are connected to an academic institution and offer professional publishing services.
 The membership criteria include especially quality assurance according to scientific standards and the support of Open Access.